cindyway/COME/README.md

 ## Data

 The dataset utilized in the paper is provided in an h5ad file for convenient storage and access.
-The raw data can be downloaded from the references as cited in the paper.
+The raw data can be downloaded from the references cited in the paper.

 ## Model Training
 To replicate the COME model, please execute the train_eval.py script.